Marina Policies & Rules

 Members with an active annual membership have first right to any slips should they want a slip that a seasonal or short term member is occupying.
 At that point, that seasonal/short term member will be given the opportunity to upgrade to keep that spot or be asked to move.

-This membership includes the standard 5% discount on store purchases and also includes lake side slip holder parking.
+This membership includes the standard 10% discount on store purchases and also includes lake side slip holder or dry storage parking.

 Seasonal Membership – Lake Sonoma Resort Area offers a Seasonal Membership; terms are a minimum of 6 consecutive months.
 A returning 6 month member will have the first right to the slip they occupied in the previous season assuming that an annual member did not take it.
 At that point, the seasonal member will have an opportunity to upgrade to 12 months to keep that spot or be asked to move.